Skip to content

 corral exec replaces the current process rather than wrapping it.
 This means there's no overhead — signals, exit codes, and stdio work exactly as if you ran the command directly.

-For seamless integration with your terminal workflow, install shell shims that make node, npm, and npx automatically use the Corral-managed version:
+For seamless integration with your terminal workflow, install shell shims that make node, npm, npx, and cpm automatically use Corral:

 sh